A forest, farmland, asian famer's market, fish in a net and a woman who works for MG&E.

 or ECON 312 Intermediate Macroeconomic Theory - Advanced Treatment

-Students must complete 15 credits of AAE courses 200-level or above.
-Students may choose to focus their studies on an area of concentration as follows: 215
+Students must complete 15 credits of A A E courses numbered 200 or above.
+Students may choose to focus their studies on one of the following four areas (see course lists below): 115

 Applied Economics